ZHolloman/Weather-Analysis/README.md

 # Weather-Analysis
 The Weather Analysis Project contains a time-series data set from DataScienceLovers.graphy.com.
-It contains information about weather conditions at particular times and records temperature, dew point temperature, relative humidity, wind speed, visibility, pressure and conditions.
-Data importing, cleaning, and manipulation are the skills demonstrated with the use of Python, Excel and Jupyter Notebook.
+It contains information about weather conditions at particular times and records temperature, dew point temperature, relative humidity, wind speed, visibility, pressure, and conditions.
+Data importing, cleaning, and manipulation are the skills demonstrated with the use of Python, pandas, and Jupyter Notebook.

 ![image1](./images/photo1.png?raw=true)
 ![image1](./images/photo2.png?raw=true)